dQuadrant/kuber/docs/example-transfer.md

 [View Resulting transaction](https://testnet.cardanoscan.io/transaction/43dbfaf7ada3b123cd4009377cb9dd13a90eead66032fe7c19ba23d32f43eefb)

 ### 3. Using  deductFee option
 **Note**  when using 'deduct fee' option, we only lose the exact amount we intended to spend.
-The fee is paid by the receiver.
+The fee is deducted from receiver output value.

 ```json
 {